 "And how were you progressing?"
 He asked her, speaking in English.

 "I certainly wouldn't brag about it," she retorted in his tongue.
 A satisfied smirk appeared on his face and she huffed, continuing in Japanese.
 "Contrary to your opinion of me, I read a lot, so I tried to read books in English.
 It was challenging at first, but I think I got a lot better," she admitted.
+"And I'd watch English movies and repeat the lines to practice my pronunciation."

 "What, no boyfriend?"
 He asked, an eyebrow rising.